raskalito/Sync360Docs/Sync360 Syntax Guide.md

 # SYNC 360 ENGINE

 The following documentation describes the syntax for Sync360 application.
 Sync360 is ETL tool which executes Sync360 scripts, it is build on .NET Framework and derives a lot of types from it.
 When Sync360 engine executes a script file, each command in the file execute one by one in a single thread.
+The Sync360 application as any ETL tool has predefined list of connectors for external systems which can be used to perform CRUD operations against their data.

 # GENERAL SCRIPT SYNTAX